gge-ucd/wRangling-Ecology/exercises/Data-sciences-fix-readme.md

  1. Pulled from your github repo already (Just good habit!)
  2. Saved all the files associated with your solution locally.
 Committed all those files to your local Git repository.
  3. Pushed the current state of your local repo to GitHub.
- 4. Open an issue, link to the latest commit, and tag an instructor:
+ 4. Open an issue, link to the latest commit, and tag your instructor:
    - Visit your GitHub repo in a web browser.
 Just above the file list, look for "latest commit" followed by ten numbers and letters (called the revision SHA) and a clipboard icon.
    - Click the clipboard icon to copy the revision SHA to your clipboard.
    - Click on "Issues", then on "New Issue".
 Name the issue "Mark homework x of firstname-lastname", where x is the week of the quarter